Loading...

 Use Low-Sugar Fruits

-Opt for berries, such as strawberries, raspberries, or blueberries, which are lower in sugar compared to other fruits.
+Opt for fruits like berries (strawberries, blueberries, raspberries) or green apples, which are lower in natural sugars compared to tropical fruits.

 Limit Sweeteners